BP hires first female boss as chief executive steps down

 “When Albert became chair, I expressed my openness to step down were an appropriate leader identified who could accelerate delivery of BP’s strategy,” Mr Auchincloss said.

-Ms O’Neill’s appointment makes history as she becomes the first woman to run BP, but also the first woman to head up a top five global oil company.
+Ms O’Neill’s appointment makes history as she becomes the first woman to run BP and the first ever outsider to take on the post, and also the first woman to head up a top five global oil company.

-She has headed up Woodside Energy since April 2021, having been promoted after taking on a number of senior roles at the firm since joining in 2018.
+The American oil executive has headed up Australian oil and gas firm Woodside Energy since April 2021, having been promoted after taking on a number of senior roles at the firm since joining in 2018.

-Before that, she worked at ExxonMobil for 23 years in a raft of executive roles.
+Before that, she worked at ExxonMobil for 23 years in a raft of executive roles, having started her career with the firm in Houston, Texas.

+At Woodside, she oversaw the takeover of BHP Petroleum International in 2022 and has grown the firm into the largest energy company listed on the Australian Securities Exchange, according to BP.

+Mr Manifold said her appointment will help ramp up plans to become “more profitable”.

 Bookmark popover